CEA Distinguished Service Award

 Doug Purvis Memorial Prize

 This prize is awarded annually to honour the memory of the late Douglas D. Purvis.
-An award of $15,000 is to be presented for a work of excellence relating to Canadian economic policy and published in the preceding year.
+The award presented for a work of excellence relating to Canadian economic policy and published in the preceding year.
 The award is open to all forms of written media in which material relevant to Canadian economic policy appears, including a series of articles in newspapers or magazines, books, single articles in scholarly journals, government studies including monographs done for royal commissions, other official documents, and think-tank reports.
 To be eligible, the material must be in the public domain and primarily, but not necessarily exclusively, related to some issue in Canadian economic policy.
 The Prize is awarded by the Purvis family.
 The members of the selection committee are nominated by the CEA and CABE.

 Harry Johnson Prize